 Graduate School Scholarship Programme (GSSP)

-The Department of Mathematics in the Georg-August-Universität Göttingen, Germany, in co-operation with the German Academic Exchange Service (DAAD), invites applications for 2 scholarships for international doctoral candidates (EUR 1,200 monthly stipend) starting between 1st of May and 1st of October 2021.
+The Department of Mathematics in the Georg-August-Universität Göttingen, Germany, in co-operation with the German Academic Exchange Service (DAAD), invites applications for 2 scholarships for non-German doctoral candidates (EUR 1,200 monthly stipend) starting between 1st of May and 1st of October 2021.
 Funds are provided by the DAAD for a period of three years.
 In addition to the scholarship, the funding line includes a fixed sum for travel expenses, health, accident and liability insurance as well as a contribution towards research expenses.

 The PhD programme in Mathematical Sciences focuses on high-level research in mathematics.
 It features intensive training and cutting-edge research projects in pure and applied mathematics, emphasising independent research on the part of the students.
 A list of research areas is available here:

 Applicants are required to include in their letter of motivation the area of research where they would like to pursue their doctoral studies.
 Applications in pure mathematics are particularly welcome.

 As part of its structured doctoral programme, the Department of Mathematics provides training in the core competences of research methods, content-related expertise and interdisciplinary research skills; furthermore, it places the emphasis on competences which give its doctoral candidates a competitive edge across research areas and occupational fields as well as those that enhance their ability to assume executive functions.